saylordotorg/course_polsc325/Unit02.md

+---
+layout: default
+title: "POLSC325: African Politics"
+course_description: "An introductory study of African politics in the context of the continent's recent history.
+Topics include the internal politics and challenges of African states, their movements towards democratization, their economic status, and the connections between governmental and non-governmental institutions/organizations."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: The Trajectory of African Politics in the Post-Colonial Era**
 <span id="2"></span>
 *The post-colonial independence period was a time of euphoria and